rconnorjohnstone/haskell_server/README.md

 ## Features

 ### Ported Over
-The whole front page is done, as well as some stuff on the "about" page.
-There may be some tweaks here and there, but this stuff is mostly inline with the React Site.
+I think literally everything that was on the React site is now ported over.
+Don't quote me on that.

 ### New Stuff
 One of the "backend" type capabilities I needed was to get the email form to actually email me something.
 It works now.

 ### Not Yet Implemented
-I still have to work on all of the pages that aren't the landing page (which isn't much), add some database capabilities, and start working on a good way to do blog posts.
+I still have to add some database capabilities, and start working on a good way to do blog posts.
 At that point, I'll be pretty satisfied with it.

 ## To Build
 This is a Yesod app, so if you do want to build it (for whatever reason) it's: